noverde/challenge_data_eng/README.md

 ## Deliverable

-You know the drill: Any language, any framework, any platform.
-Feel free to use anything to help you finishing this tasks.

-*Tips*
-- All of your Queries need to perform well, be maintainable and return accurate data.
-- All of you Solutions needs to be scalable!
-The SRE Team insists that we approach carefully with the "Execution Size" in each month.

 __*Data Engineer*__ your solution must be inside a docker image, script or notebook ready to be run.
 If you provide a docker image, please send it with a backend service.
 Running this container should start the necessary infrastructure to provide the endpoints.

 __*Data Analyst*__ your solution must be inside notebook ready to be run

+You know the drill: Any language, any framework, any platform.
+Feel free to use anything to help you finishing this tasks.

+*Tips*
+- All of your CODE need to be well documented, organized and clean.
+- All of your QUERY need to perform well, be maintainable and return accurate data.

 ## References